Dharti Ka Veer Yodha Prithviraj Chauhan: Production

 In November 2008, the shootings and telecast of all the Hindi television series including this series and films were stalled on 8 November 2008 due to dispute by the technician workers of FWICE (Federation of Western India Cine Employees) for increasing the wages, better work conditions and more breaks between shootings.
 FWICE first took a strike on 1 October 2008 when they addressed their problems with the producers and production was stalled.
 A contract was signed after four days discussions and shooting were happening only for two hours content in a day then after which differences increased between them while channels gave them time until 30 October 2008 to sort it out.
 Failing to do so lead to protests again from 10 November 2008 to 19 November 2008 during which channels blacked out new broadcasts and repeat telecasts were shown from 10 November 2008.
 On 19 November 2008, the strike was called off after settling the disputes and the production resumed.
 The new episodes started to telecast from 1 December 2008.

 Reception

 During June 2006, it garnered its peak rating of 5.67 TVR.

-In September 2006, the Vice President of India then, Bhairon Singh Shekhawat appreciated the channel and producers for the series.
+In September 2006, then Vice President of India Bhairon Singh Shekhawat appreciated the channel and producers for the series.

-Rajat Tokas received the best actor award in Indian Television Awards during 2007 for his lead role of Prithviraj Chauhan.
+Rajat Tokas received the best actor award in Indian Television Awards in 2007 for his lead role of Prithviraj Chauhan.